This article is composed of three sections:

-The hip joint is the ball-and-socket joint made up of the femur (ball) and the acetabulum.
-Articular cartilage covers the ball (head of the femur) as well as the socket (acetabulum of the pelvis).
+The hip joint is the ball-and-socket joint.
+The head of the femur (thighbone) forms the ball, and the acetabulum forms the socket.
+Articular cartilage covers both.
 While the cartilage covers the entire head of the femur, the acetabulum cartilage is in the shape of a horseshoe with a depression (fossa) in the center of the socket.
 This fossa contains soft tissue and a ligament connecting the femoral head to the socket.

 The socket has a rim of rubbery fibrocartilage called the labrum.
 The labrum acts as a gasket, sealing in fluid and helping to deepen the socket.
 This labrum is analogous to the knee meniscus and shoulder labrum.
 The entire joint is covered with a tough capsule to contain the joint fluid and maintain cartilage lubrication and nutrition.